manoharsai9/Classifying-the-Long-term-impact-of-a-paper/README.md

 libraries, publishers, research communities, and funding agencies in determining if an article is worthy to spend the resources and funds towards publishing the article.
-In our study we use Altmetrics dataset and built various models on it to predict the impact of an article using various online platforms.
+In used Altmetrics dataset and built various models on it to predict the impact of an article using various online platforms.